talkingkotlin/mobile-app/README.md

 ## Contribute!

-This project was started by ([Alexander Gherschon](https://twitter.com/galex)), and of course, you are more than welcome to contribute to this project.
+This project was started by [Alexander Gherschon](https://twitter.com/galex), and of course, you are more than welcome to contribute to this project.

 The only thing I would kindly like to ask is to not publish this app yourself on the Play Store, but to contribute to this project and work together to improve it!